Your Harvard University Student Health Program (HUSHP) coverage is impacted when taking a leave of absence (LOA) or withdrawing (WD) from Harvard.

 Is there an option to extend HUSHP coverage after a leave or withdrawal?

 Yes.
-However, you may only continue HUSHP enrollment for up to four months after your coverage ends.
+However, you may only continue HUSHP enrollment for up to six months after your coverage ends.
 In order to secure continuous coverage through HUSHP, you must request enrollment and pay the premium within 30 days of your last day of coverage.
 Enrollment in this plan is NOT automatic.

 Yes, if you choose to extend your HUSHP coverage, the plan benefits will remain the same.
 View plan benefits and limitations in the student handbook.